miklosme/papers/src/app/home.md

+# Daily Digest (February 28, 2025)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of multi-agent madness to dive into today.
+Let's kick things off with a sizzling new benchmark that's got the AI world buzzing.

+Are you ready to put your LLMs through their collaborative paces?
+The [Collab-Overcooked benchmark](https://papers.miklos.dev/2502.20073) is here to spice up your multi-agent systems!
+This culinary-themed challenge forces LLM agents to communicate and coordinate in a virtual kitchen, revealing the secret ingredients (or lack thereof) in their collaborative recipes.
+The results?
+Even our beefiest models are getting a bit overcooked when it comes to initiating teamwork and adapting on the fly.
+Time to sharpen those collaborative knives!

+But wait, there's more!
+Autonomous vehicles are hitting the streets in [RouteRL](https://papers.miklos.dev/2502.20065), a new framework that's putting the pedal to the metal in multi-agent reinforcement learning.
+Can your AI navigate rush hour better than a seasoned cabbie?
+It's time to find out!
+This open-source playground lets you pit learning algorithms against human driver models, opening up a whole new lane for research in transportation AI.

+Now, let's shift gears to some theoretical heavy lifting.
+Ever wondered how fast gossip spreads in a digital network?
+A new [algorithm for weighted gossip networks](https://papers.miklos.dev/2502.19821) is here to spill the tea on consensus-building in multi-agent systems.
+This could be a game-changer for coordinating your LLM dream team, ensuring everyone's on the same page – quite literally!

+Speaking of teamwork, how do you spot the bad apple in a barrel of robots?
+A [clever new method](https://papers.miklos.dev/2502.20125) uses the power of normalizing flows to detect rogue agents in robot swarms.
+Could this be the key to keeping your LLM agents honest?
+The implications for secure AI collaborations are huge!

+Finally, for those dealing with the challenges of large-scale agent communication, [ExpoComm](https://papers.miklos.dev/2502.19717) is here to save the day.
+This scalable communication protocol uses some nifty graph theory tricks to keep your agents chatting efficiently, even when there are thousands of them.
+It's like building a superhighway for AI gossip!

+That's all for now, folks!
+Remember, in the world of multi-agent AI, teamwork makes the dream work – but only if you've got the right tools for the job.
+Keep experimenting, and who knows?
+Your LLMs might just become the next collaborative culinary geniuses!

 # Daily Digest (February 27, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's kick things off with a look at the wild world of multi-agent systems and the challenges of keeping them in check.